eikek/county/README.md

     c("word").increment()
     c("letter").increment()

-The function adds an extra 's' character to its argument, thus `c("word")` is creating a new child node of name `words`.
+The function adds an extra 's' character to its argument, thus `c("word")` is equivalent to `county("a.b.words")`.
 Its not just a view of existing children, like `filterKey`.

 ## Controlling Counter Implementations

 A `CounterPool` is a generic interface for managing counters by names.
-The `BasicCounterPool` manages a in-memory map and there is also a [blueprints](http://blueprints.tinkerpop.com/) backend that stores the counter data in a graph database.
+The `BasicCounterPool` manages a in-memory map and there are also jdbc and [blueprints](http://blueprints.tinkerpop.com/) backends to store counters in a database.

 Those pools can be registered with `County` objects using a glob-style path: